This Sun Dried Tomato Pesto is absolutely bursting with flavour. Better still, it couldn’t be easier to make!

 How to make Sun Dried Tomato Pesto

-If you have the time and patience you can make sun dried tomato pesto in a pestle and mortar, but in most cases, a food processor works just perfectly.
-The advantage of using a pestle and mortar is you arguable get more flavour because you’re bursting the cells in the ingredients, as opposed to very finely chopping them.
+If you have the time and patience, you can make sun dried tomato pesto in a pestle and mortar, but in most cases, a food processor works just perfectly.
+The advantage of using a pestle and mortar is that you arguably get more flavour because you’re bursting the cells in the ingredients, as opposed to very finely chopping them.
 But again, a food processor is just fine.

 How to make Sun Dried Tomato Pesto in a Food Processor (quick summary)

-1. Add all of your ingredients in a food processor, apart from your extra virgin olive oil.
+1. Add all of your ingredients to a food processor, apart from your extra virgin olive oil.

 2. Turn on motor, then gradually pour in your oil until desired texture.